sabman/aicasts.com/011-mobilitydb/docs/6-Temporal-Network-Points.md

 Similarly, geometry values of subtype `point` or `linestring` (restricted to two points) can be converted, respectively, to `npoint` and `nsegment` values using an explicit `CAST` or using the `::` notation.
 For this, the route that intersects the given points must be found, where a tolerance of 0.00001 units (depending on the coordinate system) is assumed so a point and a route that are close are considered to intersect.
 If no such route is found, a null value is returned.

+Values of the npoint and nsegment types can be converted to the geometry type using an explicit CAST or using the :: notation as shown next.

+Cast a network point to a geometry

+`{npoint,nsegment}::geometry`

+### 6.1.5.
+Comparison Operators

+The comparison operators (=, <, and so on) for static network types require that the left and right arguments be of the same type.
+Excepted the equality and inequality, the other comparison operators are not useful in the real world but allow B-tree indexes to be constructed on static network types.